elenaryan/assembler/Project3/README.md

 * loadhaz
 	This checks for load stall capability as well as data forwarding hazards.
 This ensures that if both registers inputted to the ALU are being updated by a prior instruction later in the cycle, the correct values will be sent to the ALU.
 In this example, the data is forwarded from two different steps to both registers.

-* pip1
+* pip
-	This uses adds, loads, and beq to demonstrate handling of the branching hazard
+	This uses adds, loads, and beq to demonstrate handling of the branching hazard in the context of a loop

+* otherops
+    This uses stores, loads, and labels to exhibit the use of the store instruction and consistent and correct data forwarding.

+* nand
+    This uses the nand, lw, and sw instructions, and exhibits data forwarding